ylyamin/RT-Thread-on-Allwinner-D1H/documentation/D1_6_usb_keyboard.md

 So did not lead to success again.

 ## Also ideas why USB stack not working:
-- D cache clean in OpenSBI ?
+- D cache clean can it be forbidden by OpenSBI ?
-- Clk compare
+- Some MMU restrictions
+- Need to use Thead GCC conpiler instead RTT musl
 - EHCI/OHCI registers initialized in not corret way.
 Need print how is done im Linux kernel and compare.

 I’m really stuck with the USB driver.
 Perhaps someone would enjoy diving deep into the USB driver to solve this riddle.
 Ready for issue reports and pull requests.